magomimmo/modern-cljs/doc/tutorial-18.md

 Great, it worked again as expected.

-If you do not specify a profile (or composite profiles) while calling a task, `lein` activates the `:default` profile which includes `[:base :system :user :provided :dev]`.
-That's why you can still use all the descripted project tasks/subtaks and aliases, without specifying the `:dev` profile.
+If you do not specify a profile while calling a task, `lein` activates the `:default` profile which includes
+`[:base :system :user :provided :dev]`.
+That's why you can still use all the descripted project tasks/subtaks and aliases without specifying the `:dev` profile.

 ```bash